 Attempting to Invest According to Biblical Principles

 It avoided investing in companies it saw as contributing to the country’s “moral decline,” meaning those involved in abortion, pornography, anti-family entertainment, non-married lifestyles, alcohol, tobacco, and gambling.

 The funds were founded in 1994 by Arthur Ally, a former Lehman Brothers vice president, who wanted to address an investment need for the retirement plans of pastors of independent churches.
 While funds were available that screened for social or environmental issues, none were screened according to the moral or culturally conservative principles of the pastors.

-For all of society's ills listed in Timothy Plan's Know Your Investing analysis, climate change and inequality are not featured.
-This makes their approach divergent from that of Pope Francis' call to action on climate change, and so different strands of religious investing are now starting to emerge.
+For all of society's ills listed in the "Know Your Investing" analysis, climate change and inequality are not featured.
+This makes their approach divergent from that of Pope Francis's call to action on climate change.

-Separate again would be Sharia investing, with its roots in shared value and shared ownership, shunning interest as a taboo practice.
+Different strands of religious investing are now starting to emerge.
+An example would be Sharia investing, with its roots in shared value and shared ownership, shunning interest as a taboo practice.

-Timothy Plan's Previous Fund Managers
+Timothy Plan's Current Fund Managers

 Here are a few of the current fund managers that run the Timothy Plan.

 - Westwood Management manages:

 - Timothy Plan Large/Mid-Cap Value Fund (TLVAX) with an average annual return since inception of 7.88%.